 Let’s cut right to it, you shouldn’t use fabric softeners.
 They’re not only bad for your clothes (especially athletic wear which we’ll get into) but also not great for your health or the environment, it’s just not worth it!

 Fabric softeners became popular in the mid-1900’s because the dyes, detergents, and dryers were harsh on clothes making them rough and scratchy.
-However with better technology, fabrics, and detergents they’re no longer necessary, yet still very commonly used and most people don’t think twice about it.
+However with better technology, fabrics, and laundry products fabric softeners are no longer necessary, yet still very commonly used and most people don’t think twice about it.

 How they work

 Fabric softeners typically come in 2 different forms – a liquid used in the washing machine or a coated sheet used in the dryer.
 They are designed to prevent static, help with wrinkles, add a scent, and make the materials feel softer.
 They do this by covering the fabric in a thin, lubricating film.
 This coating prevents static by making the garments slippery to reduce friction and the softener adds a positive charge to neutralise the negative static charge.
 It also helps to separate the fibres making things like towels fluffier.
 Additionally they are typically scented and designed so the scent will remain in the fabric.
 Sounds nice, so…

 Why are they bad for your clothes?

 You might have noticed on some tags, especially with performance clothing, they specifically say NOT to use fabric softeners.
 This is because the waxy coating can interfere with moisture wicking and absorption properties – athletic fabrics are designed to wick moisture from the skin to the outside of the fabric where it can evaporate, but if you cover the fabric in a waxy coating it’s like plugging up a drinking straw and blocks the ability to move moisture.
 The coating also builds up over time making it harder for water and detergent to permeate the fabric so odours and stains are more difficult to get out and become sealed in.